Stent Overuse Leads to Injuries and Death

 In a recent case, a mother of five from Georgia was persuaded to undergo an operation in which a stent would be inserted into a vessel in order to help blood flow to her kidney.
 The doctor in charge, who had little training in this particular procedure, managed to perforate the woman's kidney with a guide wire.
 This mistake resulted in considerable internal bleeding and the woman's eventual death.
 Experts later found that the stent was not medically necessary or even helpful.

 This situation has caught the attention of the Justice Department and other officials who are investigating accusations of kickbacks and the falsification of records.
 Regardless, many healthy and stable cardiac patients are still being convinced that their condition requires stenting.
 Some of these will experience injuries and side effects beyond those of a simple surgery.
-An medical malpractice attorney may help those who have undergone this procedure unnecessarily receive compensation for their injuries.
+A Waterbury personal injury attorney may help those who have undergone this procedure unnecessarily receive compensation for their injuries.

 Source: Bloomberg, "Mother Dies Amid Abuses in $110 Billion U.S. Stent Assembly Line", Sydney P. Freedberg, October 09, 2013